James Hipwell: Daily Mirror whistleblower

 Hipwell spoke to The Independent claiming that phone hacking had been "endemic" at the Mirror during his time there under the editorship of Piers Morgan.
 He also alleged that phone hacking took place at some of the Mirror's sister publications.
 Trinity Mirror, which publishes the Daily Mirror, contested Hipwell's claims.
 A spokesman said: "Our position is clear...Our journalists work within the criminal law and the Press Complaints Commission code of conduct."
 Following Hipwell's allegations the share price of Trinity Mirror dropped 10 per cent and the company was forced to announce a review into whether its journalists had in the past hacked telephones.

-In an interview for the BBC's World at One programme on 28 July 2011 Hipwell said there was "no doubt" that Piers Morgan knew that his journalists were using phone hacks as a method to get stories.
-In another interview with the BBC's Newsnight he said that phone hacking had been an "accepted technique" to get a story at the Daily Mirror while he worked there.
+In an interview for the BBC's World at One radio programme on 28 July 2011 Hipwell said there was "no doubt" that Piers Morgan knew that his journalists were using phone hacks as a method to get stories.
+In an interview with BBC TV's Newsnight he said that phone hacking had been an "accepted technique" to get a story at the Daily Mirror while he worked there.

 On 21 December 2011 Hipwell appeared before the Leveson Inquiry and told the hearing that he had witnessed several incidents in which people's privacy was infringed while working for the Mirror, and that phone hacking appeared to be a "bog-standard journalistic tool" for gathering information at the paper.
 In the official report, Lord Justice Leveson said Hipwell's account of phone hacking at the Mirror was "clear, firm and convincing", while Piers Morgan's assertion that he had no knowledge of alleged phone hacking was described as "utterly unpersuasive".